-ICS 202 % Weight Due Date Submission Method Indicate Choice (X) REQUIRED Text Reading 10 One week after last day of class Moodle Х Class participation 10 Last Day of Class Presence in class Х Additional Reading 10 One week after last day of class Moodle Х OPTIONS Book Review 1 15 Three weeks after last day of class Moodle Book Review 2 15 Four weeks after last day of class Moodle Fieldwork Journal/Ethnographic Project 40 Eight weeks after last day of class Postal submission by registered mail Daily Journal/Reflection paper APPLICATION, APPLICATION, APPLICATION 30 One week after last day of class Moodle Online quizzes 15 Two weeks after last day of class Online with Norton Devotional 5 By Schedule Oral presentation Online tutorials: Practicing Ethnography 10 Two weeks after last day of class Online with Norton anthropology learned in the classroom.
+ICS 202 % Weight Due Date Submission Method Indicate Choice (X) REQUIRED Text Reading 10 Two weeks after last day of class Moodle X - Req'd Class participation 10 Last Day of Class Presence in class X - Req'd Additional Reading 10 Three weeks after last day of class Moodle X - Req'd OPTIONS Book Review 1 15 Three weeks after last day of class Moodle Book Review 2 15 Four weeks after last day of class Moodle Fieldwork Journal/Ethnographic Project 40 Six weeks after last day of class Moodle Daily Journal/Reflection paper APPLICATION, APPLICATION 30 One week after last day of class Moodle Online quizzes 15 Two weeks after last day of class Online with Norton Devotional 5 By Schedule Oral presentation Online tutorials: Practicing Ethnography 10 Two weeks after last day of class Online with Norton anthropology learned in the classroom.
 Draw out two things from the passage, among other things: 1.
 The ethnographic or culturally anthropologic matter of the text; 2.
 How we, in a different culture and time, can benefit from better understanding the time and culture of the passage-i.e. what personal application can we make from this?